tonguedx/tonguedx/README.md

 - In the test set, there are some Pulse annotations, but they have been abandoned and are no longer in use.
 - The Heart, Lung, Spleen, Liver, and Kidney annotations (0 indicating normal and 1 indicating abnormal) utilize a more extensive and complex set of attributes beyond the basic 8 tongue features.
 - The Gender and Age labels can also be utilized if needed.
+- You are welcome to utilize these extra annotations for your own research.

 ### Dataset Split ###
 For the specific dataset split, please refer to the reference materials.
 Alternatively, you can use your own custom data split instead of the five-folds.